IBM/ignition/docs/user-guide/api-error-handling.md

         self.is_valid = is_valid
         self.reason = reason

-class InfrastructureDriver(Service, InfrastructureDriverCapability):
+class ResourceDriver(Service, ResourceDriverCapability):

-    def __template_is_valid(self, template):
-        return ValidationResult(False, 'Because we wanted to show how to return API errors')

-    def create_infrastructure(self, template, template_type, inputs, deployment_location):
-        validation_result = self.__template_is_valid(template)
+    def execute_lifecycle(self, lifecycle_name, driver_files, system_properties, resource_properties, request_properties, internal_resources, deployment_location):
-        if not validation_result.is_valid:
+        if not driver_files.has_file('expected_template.yaml'):
-            raise TemplateInvalidError('The template is not valid, here is why: {0}'.format(validation_result.reason)) ...
+            raise MissingFileError('Missing an expected file')
+        ...
 ```

-In this example, if we call the Create Infrastructure API we will receive an error response with a 400 HTTP status code.
+In this example, if we call the Execute Lifecycle API we will receive an error response with a 400 HTTP status code.
 Update the `status_code` of the `TemplateInvalidError` to another code and try again to see response change.
-You will also notice the `localizedMessage` in the response body includes the message passed into the Exception (e.g. 'The template is not valid, here is why: Because we wanted to show how to return API errors')
+You will also notice the `localizedMessage` in the response body includes the message passed into the Exception (e.g. 'Missing an expected file')

 ## Advanced Customisation